-Who?
-European Parliament European Council Council of the European Union European Commission
+WH0?
+EUROPEAN PARLIAMENT EUROPEAN COUNCIL COUNCIL OF THE EUROPEAN UNION EUROPEAN COMMISSION

-0 Makes proposals for EU laws
+1 Makes proposals for EU laws

-2 Approves EU laws
+Approves EU laws

-3 Consists of (only) one representative/ member per EU country
+Consists of (only) one representative/ member per EU country

-4 Is elected by EU citizens
+Is elected by EU citizens

-5 Executes the budget
+Executes the budget

-6 Represents the interests of citizens
+Represents the interests of citizens

-7 Represents the interests of EU countries/their governments
+Represents the interests of EU countries/their governments

-8 Defines the general political direction of the EU
+Defines the general political direction of the EU

 You now know a lot about the European institutions, but do you know the names and faces of the people leading them?
 For example, who is the current President of the European Commission?
 And who are the other people in the photos?
-Test yourself below.
-Put the right name under the picture and add the number that corresponds to their political role: • Charles Michel • Ursula von der Leyen • Roberta Metsola • Josep Borrell